Jerónimo Martins – Building a culture that drives growth

 Culture change is notoriously difficult to measure.
 The organisations that get it right establish clear baselines, define what change looks like in practice, and track it rigorously over time.
 Jerónimo Martins did exactly that.

-A 2024 internal audit of the values and behaviours programme – conducted across the Group’s businesses – produced compelling evidence that the framework was doing what it was designed to do: changing how people think, talk and make decisions at work.
+As a result, a 2024 internal audit across the Group’s businesses found compelling evidence that the values and behaviours programme was achieving its goal: changing how people think, talk and make decisions at work.

 More thoughtful with detailed examples cited in values-based performance conversations²